-35. Within the context of IRENA's broad communications framework and with a view to developing a robust and resilient institutional message for the Agency that will enable it to build a clear case for the widespread use of renewable energy sources worldwide, an elaborate communications project was launched in 2012, entitled "Voice of Renewables".
+35. Within the context of IRENA's broad communications framework and with a view to developing a robust and resilient institutional message for the Agency that will enable it to build a clear case for the widespread use of renewable energy sources worldwide, an ambitious communications project was launched in 2012, entitled "Voice of Renewables".
 The project aims at branding and raising awareness about IRENA, along with disseminating the key message that renewable energy technologies are feasible and cost-effective, thus advancing the Agency's core mandate to promote renewables worldwide.

 - 36. The project will continue in 2013 with a view to creating strong, flexible communications capacity within IRENA to disseminate the results of its reports and publications, in particular the annual IRENA institutional publication and others as a key instrument to fulfil IRENA's advocacy role as the global voice for renewable energy.
 In addition, core activities will also continue to strengthen publications branding and dissemination and raise the profile of IRENA.
 Communications activities will be funded through both the core budget and voluntary funding from Member States. - 37.
 Parallel to the "Voice of Renewables" and other communications activities, the Communications Unit will work with the Information and Communication Technology Office and GSO to expand and enrich the content of the IRENA website, with a view to eventually making the website a "one-stop shop" for all relevant renewable energy information.
 The website will be linked to social media platforms with the aim of expanding IRENA's visibility.
 Website innovations will continue to ensure that the content and applications are relevant in the broader context of the renewable energy industry.
-The Communications Unit will be responsible for ongoing web content development, with the Senior Editor acting as the focal point for website content. - 38.
+The Communications Unit will be responsible for ongoing web content development. - 38.
+The Unit will work with the Information and Communication Technology Office and GSO to ensure timely and targeted dissemination of key IRENA reports and other products.
+This will include preparation of fact sheets, infographics and key messages to highlight compelling trends, analysis and story lines.
+The Communications Unit will also develop monitoring systems and metrics to analyse the outcome of its media outreach strategies. - 39.
 In order to underline IRENA's role as the primary intergovernmental agency for renewable energy, the Communications Unit will place extra emphasis on expanding the visibility of IRENA within relevant networks of strategic importance.
 Key international events and fora that offer the opportunity of targeting audiences of importance will be identified with a view to giving the Agency higher global visibility.
 The Communications Unit will continue working to expand the Agency's media and public relations capacity and set up the necessary mechanisms for effective future communications and outreach.